 Successful applicants will be required to provide a short write up of their project outcomes in the EAAFP newsletter and website and to report to the relevant task force or working group, and are strongly encouraged to publish their results in peer-reviewed journals.

 Applications close at 5pm (Seoul Time) on [Date Month] annually.
+A follow-up application process may be available 6 months later should funds remain.

-Announcements of funding will be made by [Date Month + 2 months]
+Announcements of funding will be made by [Date Month + 1 month]